omise/omise-ios/README.md

 To be authorized to create tokens on your own server, you must have a currently valid PCI-DSS Attestation of Compliance (AoC) delivered by a certified QSA Auditor.
-This SDK provides means to tokenize card data through the end user's mobile phone without this data having to go through your server.
+This SDK provides the means to tokenize card data through the end user's mobile phone without this data having to go through your server.